classroomtechtools/virtualgs/README.md

 - It does not transpile your code into javascript that is 100% compatiable with the runtime on the server
 - It doesn't tell you that you're using newer syntax than what is supported by the server environment
 - The above two things are the same thing
-- It doesn't provide identifiers such as `SpreadsheetApp`, but you can mock them
+- It doesn't provide identifiers such as `SpreadsheetApp`, but the idea is that you have to mock them

 ## Quickstart

-To execute anything locally in JavaScript, you'll need a node and npm.
+To execute anything locally in JavaScript, you'll need a node and npm (npm version `6.14.6` or higher).
 Here are the quickest, most manual steps to try out virtualgs:

 ```bash
 mkdir virtualgs